-The Texas Legislature, with the intent of addressing the issue of racial profiling in policing, enacted in 2001 the Texas Racial Profiling Law.
-Since then, the Bryan Police Department, in accordance with the law, has collected and reported traffic and motor vehicle-related contact data for the purpose of identifying and addressing (if necessary) areas of concern regarding racial profiling practices.
-In the 2009 Texas legislative session, the Racial Profiling Law was modified and additional requirements are now in place.
-These most recent requirements have been incorporated by the Bryan Police Department and are also being addressed in this report.
+The Texas Legislature, with the intent of addressing the issue of racial profiling in policing, enacted in 2001, the Texas Racial Profiling L.aw.
+During the past year, the Bryan Police Department, in accordance with the law, has collected and reported traffic and motor vehicle-related contact data for the purpose of identifying and addressing (if necessary) areas of concern regarding racial profiling practices.
+In the 2009 Texas legislative session, the Racial Profiling Law was modified and additional requirements were implemented.
+Moreover, in 2017, the Sandra Bland Act was passed and signed into law (along with HB 3051 which introduced new racial and ethnic designations).
+The Sandra Bland Law requires that law enforcement agencies in the state collect additional data and provide a more detailed analysis.
+All of these requirements have been met by the Bryan Police Department and are included in this report.

-This particular report contains three sections with information on traffic and motor vehicle- related contact data.
+This particular report contains three sections with information on motor vehicle- related contact data.
 In addition, when appropriate, documentation is also a component of this report, aiming at demonstrating the manner in which the Bryan Police Department has complied with the Texas Racial Profiling Law.
 In section 1, you will find the table of contents in addition to the Texas Senate Bill (SB1074); which later became the Texas Racial Profiling Law.
-In addition, you will find the Texas HB 3389, which, in 2009, introduced new requirements relevant to racial profiling.
+Further, you will find the Texas HB 3389, which, in 2009, introduced new requirements relevant to racial profiling as well as the Sandra Bland Act.
 Also, in this section, a list of requirements relevant to the Racial Profiling Law as established by TCOLE (Texas Commission on Law Enforcement) is included.
 In addition, you will find, in sections 2 and 3 documentation which demonstrates compliance by the Bryan Police Department relevant to the requirements as established in the Texas Racial Profiling Law.
 That is, you will find documents relevant to the implementation of an institutional policy banning racial profiling, the incorporation of a racial profiling complaint process and the training administered to all law enforcement personnel.

-The last section of this report provides statistical data relevant to contacts, made during the course of motor vehicle stops, between 1/1/15 and 12/31/15.
-In addition, this section contains the TCOLE Tier 1 form, which is required to be submitted to this particular organization by March 1st of each year.
+The last section of this report includes statistical data relevant to contacts, made during the course of motor vehicle stops and in accordance with the law, between 1/1/18 and 12/31/18.
+In addition, this section contains the TCOLE Tier 2 form, which is required to be submitted to this particular organization by March 1st of each year.
 The data in this report has been analyzed and compared to data derived from the U.S. Census Bureau's Fair Roads Standard.
 The final analysis and recommendations are also included in this report.
 The findings in this report serve as evidence of the Bryan Police Department's commitment to comply with the Texas Racial Profiling Law.